 What happens when your code says, "Transfer 50 DAI to Alice" and executes the transfer of value simultaneously?
 Well, you can build really persuasive incentives for any kind of economic behaviour.
 How do we know what behaviour we should incentivize though?

-Results like these challenge your intuition.
-But instead of those challenges being on the basis of abstract arguments, you can engage his model.
-If you don't agree that the initial distribution of wealth doesn't affect long-run wealth inequality, you can try find a counterexample: an initial distribution which does affect inequality.
-You can experiment easily, making modifications to a few lines of code, trying to find instances where the initial distribution matters.
+The larger point is this: if you disagree that the initial distribution of wealth doesn't affect long-run wealth inequality, you can try to find a counterexample: an initial distribution which does affect inequality.
+You can experiment by making modifications to a few lines of code, trying to find instances where the initial distribution matters.
 No matter whether you succeed or fail, you will build a better understanding of the problem.

-You must think like an engineer about the economic games your contracts incentivize.
+You must think like an engineer about the economic games your contracts incentivize, and the incentives on which your protocol relies.
 Ironically, the best place to go looking for clear thinking and research in this domain is neither economics, nor psychology.
 It is computer game design.

 The reason for this is that contractual economic code on a shared, public ledger programs crowd behaviour.
 Don't get too excited by this, for with great power comes great responsibility - which is why the thinking patterns we outlined at the start of these modules have fundamentally to do with humility.
 You cannot, as an individual, know what the second and third order effects of such code will be.
 But you can be deeply aware that such effects exist, and you can use your awareness to inform the intention with which you write and deploy contracts.